dutchand/dutchand/README.md

 - 💬 Ask me about analytics, cybersecurity, software engineering, programming, reverse engineering, or relevant topics.

+- 👋 Recently got a financial institution SOC 2 Type 2 for a complex trading platform in 30 days - using the three lined defense model and ITGC as lenses to test and remediate controls.

 - 📫 How to reach me:
                       LinkedIn: https://www.linkedin.com/in/drdustinfraser/
                       Website: https://1gcyber.com
                       Credly: https://www.credly.com/users/dustin-fraser.12082036/badges

 - ⚡ Fun fact: Hablo español, así que siéntete libre de conectarte.

 Research: Cybersecurity skills can be an engine of economic growth in developing countries.